No longer in twilight

 It’s worth remembering Richard Henry Pratt’s words: “All the Indian there is in the race should be dead.
 Kill the Indian in him and save the man.”
 Native American boarding schools were part of the government’s “darker designs” to do just that.

-(George J. Bryjak lives in Bloomingdale and is retired after 24 years of teaching sociology at the University of San Diego.
-A list of sources accompanies this commentary online.)
+(George J. Bryjak lives in Bloomingdale and is retired after 24 years of teaching sociology at the University of San Diego.)

 ——